peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### CopySign
     public EFloat CopySign​(EFloat other)
 Returns a number with the same value as this one, but copying the sign (positive or negative) of another number.
+(This method is similar to the "copy-sign" operation in the General Decimal Arithmetic Specification, except this method does not necessarily return a copy of this object.).

 **Parameters:**